YTasheva/EasyShip/README.md

 ## API Documentation

 - API documentation is available to provide detailed information on endpoints, request/response formats, and usage examples.
-Refer to the docs/api.md file for comprehensive API documentation.
+Refer to the [docs website] (https://docs.shipping360.pitneybowes.com/docs/) for comprehensive API documentation.

 ## Contributing